-- north along the old Roman road, crossing the Humber into
+- north along the old Roman road, crossing the Humber into the Anglian

-On 1st November 866, taking advantage of a civil war
+On 1 November 866, taking advantage of a civil war

 raging there between Ælla and his rival Osbert (who may have been

 his brother), the Viking army captured and occupied the Northumbrian

-capital of York (Jorvik) in a surprise attack, meeting
+capital of York (Jorvik to the Vikings) in a surprise attack, meeting

 little resistance.
-The invaders began to build up the defences of
+The invaders began to build up York's defences,

-differences to unite against the common enemy, and on 23rd March 867,
+differences to unite against the common enemy.
+On 23 March 867,

 the combined forces of Osbert and Ælla attempted to retake York.